JoshuaOhYQ/BEEE/docs/ENG2053 Engineering Math 3/Orthogonal.md

 $$

 !!!
-Tip "Extra info!"
+Tip "Extra info"

     === "Case i ≠ j"

         -  Even though the product $f_1(x)f_2(x)$ isn't zero at all points, the positive contributions in some regions are canceled out by negative contributions in others, particularly around where the sine and cosine functions interact.

-        - Basically, when you integrate the product $f_1(x)f_2(x)$ over a full period, the total positive and negative areas balance out, resulting in a net integral of zero, confirming that the functions are orthogonal
+        - Basically, when you integrate the product $f_1(x)f_2(x)$ over a full period, the total positive and negative areas balance out, resulting in a net integral of zero, confirming that the functions are orthogonal.

     === "Case i = j"